 Determination of DPPH radical scavenging activity

 DPPH scavenging activity of methanolic extract of mushrooms was evaluated according to the method of Hajra et al. 2018 and Pal et al. 2019 [18,8] with slight modification.
-Briefly, 800μL of DPPH solution (0.1mM/mL methanol) was added to 200 μL of ME extract ranging from 100 μg/mL-1000 μg/mL and incubated for one hour in dark, the absorption was finally spectrophotometrically recorded at 517 nm.
+Briefly, 800μL of DPPH solution (0.1mM/mL methanol) was added to 200 μL of ME extract ranging from 100 μg/mL-1000 μg/mL and incubated for one hour in the dark, the absorption was finally spectrophotometrically recorded at 517 nm.
 The experiment was performed in duplicates for each concentration.
 The percent of scavenging of DPPH radical was calculated according to the following equation: % DPPH reduction = [{(Ac–As)/Ac} ×100] (Where; As is the absorbance of sample, Ac is the absorbance of control) [8].

 Determination of ABTS•+radical scavenging activity

-The ABTS•+assay was performed with accordance of the method of Ray et al. 2020 [4] with minute modifications.
-Briefly, the working solution of ABTS•+ was prepared by allowing the reaction of the two stock solutions (7.4 mM ABTS and 2.6 mM potassium per sulfate solution) in equal quantities for 12 hours at room temperature in the dark.
-After that the final reaction solution of the ABTS radical was prepared by diluting the aforesaid solution in such a way, that obtain a spectrometric measurement of the absorbance of 0.7 (± 0.2) at 734 nm.
+The ABTS•+assay was performed in accordance of the method of Ray et al. 2020 [4] with minute modifications.
+Briefly, the working solution of ABTS•+ was prepared by allowing the reaction of the two stock solutions (7.4 mM ABTS and 2.6 mM potassium persulfate solution) in equal quantities for 12 hours at room temperature in the dark.
+After that, the final reaction solution of the ABTS radical was prepared by diluting the aforesaid solution in such a way, that obtain a spectrometric measurement of the absorbance of 0.7 (± 0.2) at 734 nm.
 ME of each mushroom with the concentration range 100μg/mL to 1000μg/mL was allowed to react with 2.85 mL of the ABTS solution for 2 hours in a dark condition, finally the absorbance was taken at 734 nm using the spectrophotometer.
 The percent of scavenging of the ABTS•+radical was calculated according to the following equation: % ABTS•+radical reduction = [{(Ac–As)/Ac} ×100] (Where; As is the absorbance of sample, Ac is the absorbance of control) [4].

 Determination of percentage inhibition of lipid peroxidation

-Thiobarbituric acid-reactive species (TBARS) assay was considered to measure the percentage inhibition of lipid peroxidation by ME in accordance with the protocol of Tokuret al. 2006 [19] with some modifications.
-Briefly, 20% v/v egg homogenate and 0.1 mL ME (concentration range 100μg/mL-1000μg/mL) along with 0.07 M FeSO4was incubated for 30 minutes.
+Thiobarbituric acid-reactive species (TBARS) assay was considered to measure the percentage inhibition of lipid peroxidation (LPO) by ME in accordance with the protocol of Tokuret al. 2006 [19] with some modifications.
+Briefly, 20% v/v egg homogenate and 0.1 mL ME (concentration range 100μg/mL-1000μg/mL) along with 0.07 M FeSO4 was incubated for 30 minutes.
 After that, acetic acid (pH 3.5), TBA in 1% SDS, was added to the reaction mixture and was vortexed and heated at 95°C for an hour.
 Finally, Butanol was added to each tube after the cooling down of the reaction mixture, and the tubes were centrifuged at 3000 rpm for 10 min.
 The upper organic layer was taken for spectroscopic measurement at 532 nm.
-Percentage inhibition of lipid peroxidation by the crude methanolic extract was calculated according to the following equation: [(Absorbance Control-Absorbance Sample)/ Absorbance Control] ×100.
+Percentage inhibition of LPO by the crude methanolic extract was calculated according to the following equation: [(Absorbance Control-Absorbance Sample)/ Absorbance Control] ×100.

 Determination of FRAP activity